Good Earth Global Earthbag Construction

 List of suitable climates for use of this design

-The main building materials are soil, Polypropylene bags or tubes, and barbed wire.
-Components that can be added to make a building more earthquake resistant include a rubble trench foundation, thick walls (16 – 19″), concrete bond beams, and reinforcements that include vertical rebars, buttresses, and corner reinforcement.
+The main building materials are soil, polypropylene bags or tubes, and barbed wire.
+Components that can be added to make a building more earthquake resistant include a rubble trench foundation, thick walls (16 – 19 in.), concrete bond beams, and reinforcements that include vertical rebars, buttresses, and corner reinforcement.

-Detailed specifications can be found in an article titled Earthbag Technology – Simple, Safe and Sustainable, by Dr. Owen Geiger, Director of the Geiger Research Institute of Sustainable Building, and Kateryna Zemskova, Co-Founder and President of Good Earth Nepal.
+Detailed specifications can be found in the article Earthbag Technology – Simple, Safe and Sustainable, by Dr. Owen Geiger, Director of the Geiger Research Institute of Sustainable Building, and Kateryna Zemskova, Co-Founder and President of Good Earth Nepal.
 The article was published in the Nepal Engineer’s Association Technical Journal.

-Technical support can be provided by builders who Good Earth Nepal has trained in earthbag construction.
+Technical support can be provided by builders who Good Earth Global has trained in Earthbag construction.